 Gay Finances & Happily Ever After

-It’s a story of happiness wasted and opportunity lost, one twisted from bright future to dark today.
+It’s a story of happiness wasted and opportunity lost, one twisted from a bright future to dark today.
 It’s a story of destruction and of persecution.
 This is A Christmas Carol.
-It doesn’t have to be your marriage.
+It doesn’t have to be your marriage, especially if your effort on your gay finances match your effort on your gay life.

 It’s not until after the Ghosts of Christmas Past, Present and Future visit Ebenezer Scrooge that Scrooge realizes he must either change his ways or commit to eternal damnation.
 You’re lucky!
 You have two merry men rather than three apparitions to ensure your marriage is a happy ever after.